What a Premium Marketing Retainer Should Actually Include

 The Better Standard

-A retainer should answer four questions every month:
+A premium retainer should answer four questions every month:

 - What did we do?